area17/twill/docs/.sections/preface.md

 * Content versioning

 #### UI Components
-* Large library of plugged in Vue.js form components with tons of options for maximum flexibility and composition
+* Large library of plugged-in Vue.js form components with tons of options for maximum flexibility and composition
 * Completely abstracted HTML markup.
-You’ll never have to deal with Bootstrap HTML again, which means you won’t ever have to maintain frontend related code for your CMS
+You’ll never have to deal with Bootstrap HTML again, which means you won’t ever have to maintain frontend-related code for your CMS
 * Input, text area, rich text area form fields with option to set SEO optimized limits
 * Configurable WYSIWYG built with Quill.js
 * Inline translated fields with independent publication status (no duplication)